cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("influxdbr")` provides an interface to the InfluxDB time series database.
   `r pkg("pdfetch")` provides facilities for downloading economic and financial time series from public sources.
-  Data from the [Quandl](http://www.quandl.com) online portal to financial, economical and social datasets can be queried interactively using the `r pkg("Quandl")` package.
   `r pkg("tsdb")` implements a simple database for numerical time series.
 - *Synthetic data* are produced by `simulate()` in
   `r pkg("forecast")` package or `generate()` in